 A 202.5 g friable stone lacking fusion crust but with adhering desert soil was found in Morocco and ultimately sold to D. Pitt.
-Analysis and classification was conducted at the University of New Mexico (Agee et al.), and NWA 10463 was determined to be a previously unsampled angrite type.
+Analysis and classification was conducted at the University of New Mexico (Agee et al.), and NWA 10463 was determined to be a previously unsampled angrite lithology.
 A number of smaller paired stones and tiny fragments were recovered during further searches, including a 14 g stone classified as NWA 10646.

 Olivine composition system for fayalite (Fe2SiO4)forsterite (Mg2SiO4)larnite (Ca2SiO4)